A Finite-Model-Theoretic View on Propositional Proof Complexity: Definability of Polynomial Calculus Refutations over Finite Fields

 \section{Definability of Polynomial Calculus Refutations over Finite Fields}

-In Section~\ref{sec:fpc} we proved that fixed-point logic with counting and the ($k$-dimensional) polynomial calculus over $\mbQ$ have the same expressive power.
-In this section we study to what extent this characterisation remains intact if we consider the polynomial calculus not over~$\mbQ$, but over finite fields.
-Unfortunately, in the general case, this connection breaks down: it is easy to show that the problem of solving linear equation systems over a field $\mbF$ can be reduced (in first-order logic) to finding proofs in the ($k$-dimensional) $\PC$ over~$\mbF$.
+In Section~\ref{sec:fpc} we proved that fixed-point logic with counting and the ($k$-dimensional) polynomial calculus over $\mbQ$ have the same expressive power if we restrict the coefficients that may occur in a refutation.
+In this section we study the polynomial calculus not over~$\mbQ$, but over finite fields.
+That means we do not need to worry about the representation of coefficients any more.
+Yet, we cannot hope to express the degree-$k$ PC over finite fields in fixed-point logic with counting in the general case: It is easy to show that the problem of solving linear equation systems over a field $\mbF$ can be reduced (in first-order logic) to finding proofs in the ($k$-dimensional) $\PC$ over~$\mbF$.
 However, $\FPC$ cannot define the solvability problem for linear equation systems over finite fields $\mbF$, see~\cite{AtseriasBulDaw09}.

 Instead of giving up completely, we set out to explore certain (interesting) situations in which we can establish the same strong connections between $\FPC$ and the polynomial calculus that we discovered over $\mbQ$ also over finite fields.
 To identify these, we take a closer look at typical settings where the connection breaks down, that is where we encounter linear equation systems over finite fields that cannot be solved by $\FPC$.
 To generate such hard linear equation systems, a common approach is to use the Cai-Fürer-Immerman (CFI) construction~\cite{CFI92}.
 Specifically, the CFI-construction yields for every prime $p \in \Primes$ a family of structures $(\mfA^p_n)_{n \geq 1}$ of size $\mcO(n)$ such that the solvability problem for linear equation systems over finite fields $\mbF$ of characteristic $p$ that are defined in CFI-structures $\mfA^p_n$ (via $\FO$-interpretations) cannot be expressed in $\FPC$.
 Clearly, over these families of \CFI-structures $(\mfA^p_n)_{n \geq 1}$ there is no hope to express $\PCx k$-proofs in $\FPC$ over fields $\mbF$ of characteristic $p$.